Are most sentences unique? An empirical examination of Chomskyan claims: Methodology

 Each of the corpora was selected to attempt to balance the following considerations: ease of use (accessibility via NLTK), genre (to sample as wide a variety as possible), type (to balance spoken vs written), language (limited to English), and size (at least 5,000 sentences).
 Selected corpora are listed in table \ref{tab:Descriptions-of-corpora} along with brief descriptions.

 In this investigation the matching criteria was taken to be ``exact'' string matches.
 As we are working with written text or written transcriptions of spoken text, two normalization procedures were implemented.
 The first is to lowercase all words, and the second is to remove punctuation.
 Since there is no lowercasing or punctuation in spoken communication, the removal of such conventions allows for a more accurate comparison between spoken and written corpora.
+As a final step, sentences with fewer than three words were excluded.
 Resulting normalized strings were then compared.

 There are two general measures by which sentences can be compared.
 The first is within corpora, and the second is across corpora.
 Each of the corpora measured here contained multiple sub-corpora.
 That is, the BNC contains multiple documents that represent random samples of text from various sources, while the CHILDES corpora of North American English contains documents from various researchers involving transcriptions of speech from multiple participants.
 This variation allows for investigation of patterns that may generalize to a particular domain (i.e. within child language acquisition) as well as across genres (i.e. patterns that hold between academic writing and news articles).
-We can also observe the effect of corpus size on the prevalence of novel utterances.
+We can also observe the effect of corpus size on the prevalence of novel utterances.\footnote{Python code for reproducing these results can be found at: https://github.com/lingdoc/unique\_sentences}